bclinkinbeard/blog/src/external-bundles-for-faster-browserify-builds.md

 So, how do you make it available, and avoid looking like a liar in front of Browserify?
 Easy, you stick them in their own bundle, and only build that one when necessary.

-These code examples will assume you are using grun-browserify.
+These code examples will assume you are using grunt-browserify.
 If you are hardcore and writing your own Browserify build scripts I trust you are capable of converting them to plain JS instructions.
 The shim option is necessary because neither jQuery nor AngularJS provide a CommonJS compatible export, which Browserify requires.

 ```javascript
 browserify: {